-Try our Standard Drink Tool to learn how many standard drinks are in common glasses.
+Try our Standard Drink Tool to learn how many standard drinks are in common glasses of alcoholic drinks.

 A standard drink is a unit of measurement.
-In the same way one metre measures a particular distance travelled, one standard drink measures a particular amount of alcohol.
+In the same way one metre measures a particular distance, one standard drink measures a particular amount of alcohol.
 In Australia, a standard drink is any alcoholic drink that contains 10 grams of pure alcohol.

-If you are drinking packaged liquor the number of standard drinks should be written on the side of the beverage container.
+If you’re drinking packaged alcohol, the number of standard drinks will be written on its label (it’s required by law).

 % Alc.
 Vol